Geographical Index > United States > Florida > Jefferson County > Report # 26393|

 About BFRO Investigator Ken Johnson:

-Ken Johnson works as a residential painting contractor near Cairo, Ga, where he has also spent time camping and hunting in the woods of southwest Georgia.
+Ken Johnson works as production team leader at a manufacturing facility near Cairo, Ga, where he has spent much time camping and hunting in the woods of southwest Georgia.
 Ken has a BS in Criminal Justice from Georgia Southern University and has been interested in bigfoot since an early age.

-Ken has participated in the following BFRO Expeditions: North Florida 2008, Central Florida 2009, Central Georgia 2009, plus numerous private BFRO expeditions and outings.
+Ken has participated in the following BFRO Expeditions: North Florida 2008, Central Florida 2009, Central Georgia 2009, co-organizer of North Florida 2011, attended North Florida 2012 and North Florida 2014, plus numerous private BFRO expeditions and outings.
 Ken has also been trained as a Visual Tracker-Level 1.